Director E-RYT 500

 Gina Luna, ERYT-500, has been teaching yoga in the Hudson Valley for the past 15 years, and her expertise is in Yoga Therapeutics, Yoga Alignment and Restorative Yoga.
 Gina leads a fun and playful yoga class, and finds creative ways to bring your body back into alignment through her knowledge and understanding of anatomy and yoga therapeutics.
 She finds the perfect blend for every body type and weaves her experience of Yoga to gently guide and uplift your practice.
 She received her YTT 200 hour through the Nosara Institute, at the Omega Institute in Rhinebeck, N.Y. in 1996.
 Gina has also earned her Pranassage Certifcation in 1998 and YTT500 in 2003 from the Nosara Institute in Costa Rica, Pilates Mat Certification from the Kelly Kane School of Core Integration, and Yoga Alliance ERYT-500 in 2004.
 Gina is forever grateful to her teachers and the teachers before them for their guidance and sharing of their teachings of this amazing practice of Yoga.

-John (The Yoga Guy) began his journey into the amazing field of yoga about 7 years ago.
+About seven years ago, John (The Yoga Guy) began his yoga journey with very limited insight into the field of yoga.
 John has always been active, running, swimming, racquetball, golf, but after attending his first yoga class he realized the wonderful benefits yoga offered.
 Increased flexibility and strength along with movement, better breathing techniques, and a better mind/body connection, which are all foundations of his yoga practice.
-He believes in and embodies the maxim that yoga is for everyone, and considers himself proof that it is never too late to start the practice of yoga.
+He believes in, and embodies the maxim that yoga is for everyone, and considers himself proof that it is never too late to start the practice of yoga.

-John completed his 200 hour training and continues working towards his 500 hour certification with Asheville Yoga Center in N.C.
-He studies several different styles of yoga, such as Iyengar, Ashtanga, Anusara, and has completed numerous training workshops such as Yin Yoga, The Art of Teaching, Hands on Adjustments, Alignments and Cues, to name a few.
+John completed his 200 & advanced 300 hr hour training certification with Asheville Yoga Center in N.C.
+He studies several different styles of yoga, such as Iyengar, Ashtanga, Anusara, and has completed numerous training workshops and is certified in Yin, Restorative, Senior Yoga, and Yoga as Therapy.
 John's classes are fun and challenging with a mix of styles and sequences to strengthen, energize, tune and revitalize the body and spirit.

 Cait Van Damm